uabrc/uabrc.github.io/docs/uab_cloud/security_setup_basic.md

         ![!Key Pairs page.
 The Key Pairs table has one entry labeled my_key_pair. ><](./images/key_pairs_004.png)

-6. To add the private key on your local machine please see "Add key" under [Managing Private Keys](./cloud_remote_access.md#managing-private-keys).
+6. To add the private key on your local machine please see "Add key" under [Add a Private Key](./cloud_remote_access.md#add-a-private-key).

 ### Generating a Key Pair Locally